HemanthVelagali/OffGridAI--LLaMA-3-/README.md

 bash
 Copy code
 ollama pull llama3
-Once installed, ensure that Ollama is running and LLaMA 3 is loaded.
+Ensure that Ollama is running and the LLaMA 3 model is loaded.

 Running the Application
 Start the application: